-With the power of the Simcenter STAR-CCM+ platform and the recently-released Design Manager, users can leverage the automation capabilities, scalability, and flexibility of the platform to easily and quickly execute design studies to optimize their engines for the next generation.
+Unleashing the power of the Simcenter STAR-CCM+ as a platform, with the embedded tool Design Manager, users can leverage the automation capabilities, scalability, and flexibility of the platform to easily and quickly execute design studies in order to optimize their engines for the next generation.

-Additionally, since the In-Cylinder add-on automatically creates a parametric model, you’re only a few mouse clicks away from easily sweeping multiple operating conditions to understand the bulk motion and turbulence at different speeds/loads.
+Additionally, since the In-Cylinder Solution add-on automatically creates a parametric model, you are only a few mouse clicks away from easily sweeping multiple operating conditions to understand the bulk motion and turbulence at different speeds & loads.

-With Simcenter STAR-CCM+ 13.06 a swapping of geometries has been introduced allowing for easy setup of geometric design variation studies and the re-use of existing simulation setup on another geometry.
+A swap of geometries has also been introduced allowing for easy setup of geometric design variation studies and the re-use of existing simulation setup on another geometry.

-For more details our most recent combustion validation watch our On-Demand Webinar on CFD simulation of in-cylinder combustion
+For more details on our combustion validation watch the On-Demand Webinar on CFD simulation of in-cylinder combustion held virtually in 2019.

 Committed to the IC Engine Market

-Siemens Digital Industries Software is completely dedicated to the Engine Simulation market, recognizing that internal combustion engines are here to stay and that only advanced simulation can deliver the cleaner more efficient engines that society deserves.
+Siemens Digital Industries Software is completely dedicated to the IC engine simulation market, recognizing that internal combustion engines are here to stay and that only advanced simulation can deliver the cleaner more efficient engines that society deserves.

-As part of Simcenter STAR-CCM+, the In-Cylinder solution will receive updates three times per year and will continue to add features that address these simulations.
+As part of Simcenter STAR-CCM+, the In-Cylinder Solution add-on receives updates three times per year and we will continue to add features that address these simulations.